-Three African-Caribbean women on St. Croix led an insurrection against the Danish Government in a successful demand for better wages and working conditions.
-This revolt is known today as “Fireburn” and the women are renowned as Queen Mary, Queen Agnes and Queen Matilda– “The Three Queens of the Virgin Islands.”
+Three African‑Caribbean women on St. Croix stood at the forefront of a mass insurrection against the Danish government, demanding just wages and humane working conditions.
+This uprising is remembered today as “Fireburn,” and these women are honoured as Queen Mary, Queen Agnes and Queen Matilda – “The Three Queens of the Virgin Islands.”

 WORDS TO “QUEEN MARY”